docker/compose/docs/compose-file.md

 ### links

-> [Version 1 file format](#version-1) only.
-In version 2 files, use
-> [networking](networking.md) for communication between containers.

 Link to containers in another service.
-Either specify both the service name and the link alias (`SERVICE:ALIAS`), or just the service name (which will also be used for the alias).
+Either specify both the service name and a link alias (`SERVICE:ALIAS`), or just the service name.

+    web:
       links:
        - db
        - db:database
        - redis

-An entry with the alias' name will be created in `/etc/hosts` inside containers for this service, e.g:

-    172.17.2.186  db
-    172.17.2.186  database
-    172.17.2.187  redis

-Environment variables will also be created - see the [environment variable reference](env.md) for details.
+Containers for the linked service will be reachable at a hostname identical to the alias, or the service name if no alias was specified.

+Links also express dependency between services in the same way as [depends_on](#depends-on), so they determine the order of service startup.

+> **Note:** If you define both links and [networks](#networks), services with
+> links between them must share at least one network in common in order to
+> communicate.

 ### logging